espocrm/documentation/administration/bpm-activities.md

 The user assigned to the created Process User Task record will receive in-app notification.
 Administrator can also enable email notifications for Process User Tasks at Administration > Notifications > Email Notifications.

-Users can also add Process User Tasks dashlet on their dashboard to see their actual process user tasks.
+It's possible to specify instructions text for a user (markdown is supported).

-You can use placeholders in the *Name* of the user task:
+You can use placeholders in *Name* and *Instrictions*:

 * `{$attribute}` – attribute of target record
 * `{$$variable}` – formula variable

+Users can also add Process User Tasks dashlet on their dashboard to see their actual process user tasks.

 ### Resolution